mkner/robo-pid/README.md

-**basic-pid**
+**robo-pid**

-A Basic Python PID Controller For Discrete Time Regulators
+A Python PID Controller For Mobile Robotic Regulators

-**Basic PID** is a classic PID controller that is easy to use, works and does the job.
+**Robo PID** is a PID controller designed for Mobile Robotics

 The PID controller implements timestep integration that is designed to be used in discretized time regulators.

-**Basic PID** has proven to be a tested, and reliable PID controller.
+**Robo PID** has proven to be a tested, and reliable PID controller.
 It has been used, for example, with mobile robotic systems for LVC (Linear Velocity Control) for regulating wheel velocities, LVDR (Lateral Velocity Differential Regulator) for keeping the wheel velocities in sync for differential drive mobile robots when traversing a straight line path and